stanford-rc/globus.stanford.edu/cloud.md

 Access via IAM Roles is _not_ supported.  *Both* you *and* the account owner must give your IAM User access to the bucket.

-More details on how to use Globus for S3 will be posted soon!

 Globus does not support Requester-Pays buckets, but this feature has been requested.
 An announcement will be posted when this feature is available.